Nocturia: Polyuria

-Polyuria is excessive or an abnormally large production or passage of urine.
+Polyuria is excessive, or abnormally large, production or passage of urine.
 Increased production and passage of urine may also be termed diuresis.
 Polyuria is usually viewed as a symptom or sign of another disorder (not a disease by itself), but it can be classed as a disorder, at least when its underlying causes are not clear.

 Global polyuria

 Global polyuria is the continuous overproduction of urine that is not only limited to sleep hours.
-Global polyuria occurs in response to increased fluid intake and is defined as urine outputs of greater than 40 mL/kg/24 hours.
-The common causes of global polyuria are primary thirst disorders such as diabetes mellitus and diabetes insipidus (DI).
+This occurs in response to increased fluid intake and is defined as urine outputs of greater than 40 mL/kg/24 hours.
+Common causes of global polyuria are primary thirst disorders, such as diabetes mellitus and diabetes insipidus (DI).
 Urination imbalance may lead to polydipsia or excessive thirst to prevent circulatory collapse.
-Central diabetes insipidus is caused by low levels of Vasopressin (also called antidiuretic hormone (ADH), arginine vasopressin (AVP) or argipressin).
+Central diabetes insipidus is caused by low levels of vasopressin (also called antidiuretic hormone (ADH), arginine vasopressin, or argipressin).
 ADH is produced in the hypothalamus and stored in and released from the posterior pituitary gland.
 ADH increases water absorption in the collecting duct systems of kidney nephrons, subsequently decreasing urine production.
-ADH regulate hydration levels in the body. that helps regulates water levels.
+ADH regulates hydration levels in the body, which helps regulates water levels.
 In nephrogenic DI, the kidneys do not respond properly to the normal amount of ADH.

 Diagnosis of DI can be made by an overnight water deprivation test.
-This test requires the patient to eliminate fluid intake for a fixed period of time, usually around 8–12 hours.
+This requires the patient to eliminate fluid intake for a fixed period of time, usually around 8–12 hours.
 If the first morning void is not highly concentrated, the patient is diagnosed with DI.
 Central DI usually can be treated with a synthetic replacement of ADH, called desmopressin.
-Desmopressin is taken to control thirst and frequent urination.
+This is taken to control thirst and frequent urination.
 Although there is no substitute for nephrogenic DI, it may be treated with careful regulation of fluid intake.

 Nocturnal polyuria

 Nocturnal polyuria is defined as an increase in urine production during the night but with a proportional decrease in daytime urine production that results in a normal 24-hour urine volume.
 With the 24-hour urine production within normal limits, nocturnal polyuria can be translated to having a nocturnal polyuria index (NPi) greater than 35% of the normal 24-hour urine volume.
 NPi is calculated simply by dividing NUV by the 24-hour urine volume.
-Similar to the inability of control urination, a disruption of arginine vasopressin (ADH) levels has been proposed for nocturia.
-Compared with the normal patients, nocturia patients have a nocturnal decrease in ADH level.
+Similar to the inability to control urination, a disruption of arginine vasopressin (AVP) levels has been proposed for nocturia.
+Compared with normal patients, nocturia patients have a nocturnal decrease in AVP level.